 We aim to create a learning environment that is fun and enjoyable with out client.
 A summary of the services we offer and descriptions of our services are listed below.
 For more information please don’t hesitate to contact us.

-Assessments are an excellent way to determine your child’s language and communication skills and measure them against the age appropriate norms.
-Detailed analysis of the assessment results are discussed with the parents and will give a great insight into the child’s development along with determining the level of intervention that may be needed.
+Language and Speech assessments are an excellent way to determine language and communication skills and measure against the age appropriate norms.
+Detailed analysis of the assessment results are discussed with the parents/carers and will give a great insight into the client’s development along with determining the level of intervention that may be needed.

-Therapy can be held either at our clinic in Charlestown in a comfortable friendly enviroment with off street parking.
-Or school-based therapy sessions which enable our client's an environment were they feel comfortable and were generalisation of new skills can best occur.
-Therapy is individually tailored and focuses on setting specific goals and strategies for your child.
-All sessions are based on strong rationales and theoretical knowledge and at 30, 45 or 60 minute session may typically include:
+Therapy can be held either at our clinic in Charlestown in a comfortable friendly environment with off street parking.
+Or school-based therapy sessions which enable our client an environment were they feel comfortable and were generalisation of new skills can best occur.
+Therapy is personally tailored and focuses on setting specific goals and strategies for the individual.
+All sessions are based on strong rationales and theoretical knowledge.
+A session may typically include:

-- One-on-one therapy session with your child that is conducted in a fun, interactive and practical manner that will motivate your child to learn.
+One-on-one therapy session that is conducted in a fun, interactive and practical manner that will motivate the client to learn.

-- Detailed feedback regarding your child’s session, strategies and home-based activities to implement into your child’s daily lifestyle.
+Detailed feedback regarding the session, strategies and home-based activities to implement into the client's daily lifestyle.